-I can tell you as someone who lives with mental illness that believing you are flawed causes more mental illness.
+I can tell you as someone who lives with mental illness that believing you are a flawed human being causes more mental illness.
 It causes a downward spiral that feels as irresistible as continental drift, with all the weight of Truth to it.
 I’ve learned that the ego in depression loves this and runs with it.
 I told myself all sorts of reasons why I was a loser while many of my friends were partnering up, buying homes, and making babies.
 The ego in depression becomes a tyrant, lashing the rest of your person with vitriol, inflexible laws, repetitive and self-destructive behaviors.

 The worst lie your ego tells you is this: Always will it be so.
 You suck, and always will it be so.
 You are alone, and always will it be so.
 The ego has no subtlety.
 The ego likes black and white, the hard truth.

 And so last winter I considered the story my ego was telling me, that I have a fatal flaw and am doomed to a life of regret, missed chances, and suffering.